 Ecclesiastes 11

-Then the chapter turns and speaks directly to the young, and it does something the careless reader can easily miss: it holds joy and accountability together in a single sentence.
-Rejoice, O young man, in thy youth… and walk in the ways of thine heart, and in the sight of thine eyes: but know thou, that for all these things God will bring thee into judgment (v.
+Then the chapter turns and speaks straight to the young, and it does something easy to miss.
+Rejoice, O young man, in thy youth… but know thou, that for all these things God will bring thee into judgment (v.
 9).
-The call to enjoy life is genuine - not a trap.
-So is the reminder that life is answerable to God.
-The Preacher will not let go of either.
-He ends by telling the young to put away sorrow and what corrupts, for childhood and youth are vanity (v.
-10) - fleeting, soon gone, and therefore all the more to be lived well while they last.2
+Joy and reckoning land in one sentence.
+The call to enjoy life is real.
+So is the warning that life answers to God.
+The Preacher will not drop either one.

 Tap any highlighted phrase to jump to the commentary that unpacks it.